arcemu/arcemu/README.md

 # ![logo](http://arcemu.org/forums/public/style_images/1_arcemulogo.png) Arcemu

 ## Project Status
 This project is unfortunately no longer managed.
 We appreciate everyone's contributions over the last decade!
-If you would like to continue this project message @joshgoldfeder on Twitter
+If you would like to continue this project message @joshgoldfeder on Twitter.

 ## Build Status